mpgirro/stalla/README.md

 ## Looking for Atom feed support?

 Use [ROME](https://github.com/rometools/rome) instead.
-It supports both RSS and Atom feed parsing, and provides a unified result interface for the extracted information.

-We've provided several modules to extend ROME for additional XML namespaces relevant for Podcast feeds.
-However, the ROME developers unfortunatelly have not merged the pull requests.
-Therefore, this library does not support the same range of information extraction as Stalla does.

-Also note that certain standard information are only supported by either RSS 2.0 or Atom 1.0 feeds, but not available in both feed types.
+It supports both RSS 2.0 and Atom 1.0 feeds and provides a unified interface for parsing and writing.
+We've contributed several ROME modules to support additional XML namespaces relevant for Podcast feeds.
+However, ROME does not cover the same range of metadata elements, and we no longer contribute to this library.
+Also note that certain base feed information parts are only supported by either RSS 2.0 or Atom 1.0 feeds, but not available in both feed types.

 ## License